The Dukes of Hazzard: Reception

 Season 1 garnered a mixed reception from critics.
 Tom Shales (The Washington Post): "Within five minutes, the program is out of breath from pandering so pantingly to its audience. [...]
 If this show succeeds, every television critic in America may as well quit."
 Peter Hartlaub, writing for the San Francisco Chronicle: "Unfortunately, the first Dukes season wasn't the best, with a low budget and characters who found their footing as the series continued (Cooter started out a numbskull type)."
 Conversely, Danny Graydon (Empire) writes: "Today, Hazzard's considerable charm endures, even if the sheer predictability is wearing."

 Legacy and influence in popular culture

+Alice

+Sorrell Booke and Sonny Shroyer appeared in 1983 during "Mel is Hogg-Tied", an eighth-season episode of the television series Alice.
+Booke guest-starred as Boss Hogg, who is a distant cousin of Jolene Hunnicutt, arrives from Hazzard County and tries to swindle Mel into selling his diner to him for $1.
+Shroyer also guest-starred as Deputy Enos Strate.